May I live on in deeds that benefit others,

 The STEM Education Access fund seeks partnerships with individuals or groups that sponsor programs with equity initiatives and increase STEM educational opportunities for under-represented populations.

-We have a long-term financial support commitment with the Partners listed below; our aim is to cultivate lasting partnerships and increase support each year as our Foundation grows.
+We have a long-term financial support commitment with the Partner/s listed below; our aim is to cultivate lasting partnerships and increase support each year as our endowment grows.

-Thank you for keeping the legacy of the amazing Bob Yellin alive - the generosity he exhibited during his lifetime continues for future generations because of your support.
-Thank you!
+Thank you for keeping the legacy of the amazing Bob Yellin alive - the generosity he exhibited during his lifetime will continue for future generations.

 Girls Who Code